turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/6-stake-account-storage.md

     fn storage_balance_of(&self, account_id: ValidAccountId) -> AccountStorageBalance;
 }
 ```
 Overall, the Rust interface code is pretty straight forward.
-However, you may be asking, where is [YoctoNear][3] is
+However, you may be asking, where is [YoctoNear][3]
 coming from?
 It's one of my creations, currently residing within the [STAKE][2] project.
 Your follow up question may be,
 why not use [U128][4]?
 My answer is because I am a big fan of domain driven design.
 I prefer to model the domain and
 encode it into the type system.
 It keeps the code cleaner, easier to understand, safer, and smarter.